ExpHP/truth/README.md

 # don't even bother with them.
 ```

-These should work on all games in the series, though I am still ironing out a small number of kinks at present.
+These work on all games in the series.

 You can set the environment variable `TRUTH_MAP_PATH` to automatically locate mapfiles during decompilation.
 Each directory listed in this `PATH`-like variable will be checked for a file named `any.stdm` if you are compiling STD, `any.anmm` if you are compiling ANM, and etc.